hhrogersii/svg2png/README.md

-# Sugar Report to PNG Service
+# Sugar Report to Chart Image Service

 ## Overview
 A *service* that will generate a Base64 encoded PNG image file from a D3 chart using [PhantomJS](|http://phantomjs.org/) given Report data from SugarCRM.